Azure/ResourceModules/docs/wiki/The CI environment - Pipeline design.md

 In order to successfully run module pipelines to validate and publish CARML modules to the target environment, certain Azure resources need to be deployed beforehand.

-For example, any instance of the \[Virtual Machine] module needs an existing virtual network to be connected to and a key vault hosting its required local admin credentials to be referenced.
+For example, any instance of the \[Virtual Machine] module needs an existing virtual network to be connected to and a Key Vault hosting its required local admin credentials to be referenced.

 The dependencies pipeline covers this requirement and is intended to be run before executing module pipelines successfully.

-The pipeline leverages resource parameters from the `utilities\dependencies` subfolder and either one of the following pipelines:
+The pipeline leverages resource parameters from the `utilities\pipelines\dependencies` subfolder and either one of the following pipelines:
 - GitHub workflow: `.github\workflows\platform.dependencies.yml`
 - Azure DevOps pipeline: `.azuredevops\platformPipelines\platform.dependencies.yml`